google/mtail/Language.md

 1. `tolower(x)`, a function of one string argument, which lowercases the string.

-As described in Nested Actions, the current timestamp refers to mtail's idea of the time associated with the current log line.
+As described in Nested Actions, the current timestamp refers to `mtail`'s idea of the time associated with the current log line.
 This timestamp is used when the variables are exported to the upstream collector.
-This defaults to the time that the log line arrives in mtail, and can be changed with the `settime()` or `strptime()` builtins.
+This defaults to the time that the log line arrives in `mtail`, and can be changed with the `settime()` or `strptime()` builtins.

 User defined functions are not supported, but read on to Decorated Actions for